PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/prisma_cloud_and_xdr_better_together.md

 ## Finding #1

 Deploying the XDR agent and the Prisma Defender on the same host machine can create a lot of noise in the Prisma Compute Console if a runtime policy isn't created beforehand.
-To solve for this:
+To solve for this follow the documentation in the link [here](https://docs.paloaltonetworks.com/prisma/prisma-cloud/21-08/prisma-cloud-compute-edition-admin/configure/custom_feeds.html#_custom_feeds_create-a-list-of-trusted-executables) and check out the information below!

 * Log into the Prisma Cloud Console
 * Go to the compute (enterprise edition only) tab.